 Bottom line: Advancing medical innovation should become a national priority for patients and our healthcare system.

-NVCA supports policies that streamline the regulatory approval process at the FDA, particularly for novel technologies, as well as the reimbursement process at the Center for Medicare and Medicaid (CMS).
-Process improvements at these agencies are critical to encouraging investors to take the long-term risk of pursuing new medical innovations that will save and improve patients’ lives and spur U.S. job creation.
+- Policies that streamline the regulatory approval process at the FDA, particularly for novel technologies, and the reimbursement process at the Center for Medicare and Medicaid (CMS).
+Process improvements are critical to encouraging investors to take the long-term risk of pursuing new medical innovations.

-  The federal government must also re-commit to robust basic research funding and federal technology transfer programs so promising developments can be commercialized, thus creating jobs and increased innovation in our nation’s healthcare system.
+- A federal commitment to robust basic research funding and federal technology transfer programs so promising developments can be commercialized and foster job creation.